theniceboy/coc-flutter/README.md

 ### UI Path
 when `flutter.UIPath` is set to `true`, the path for the UI component under cursor will be shown on the status bar.
 ![Screen Shot 2020-08-09 at 6 25 10 PM](https://user-images.githubusercontent.com/8187501/89730211-575a9280-da6f-11ea-9ad1-73770c1840db.png)

+### Flutter Outline
+In the Flutter Outline panel, press `enter` to goto the corresponding location in the source file.